 - It must be a place where the business owner meets patients, clients, or customers.

-- It must be a rented place solely for business or daycare facility.
+- It must be a rented place solely for business or daycare facilities.

 A home office does not necessarily need to be permanent, and using such space for the dual purpose of business and personal use disqualifies it from being a home office.
 A home office can be located in the corner of the house, with arrangements only used to transact business.
 However, conducting business using a laptop while sitting on the sofa among family members does not qualify for a home office.